-- 8a4++) [RECOMMENDATION] The competition should be announced at least one month before the start of the competition. - 8a5+) [RECOMMENDATION] The competition should have at least 12 competitors. - 8a7+) [ADDITION] Organizers should strongly consider modifications to make Stackmat timers more robust against common incidents, such as making the buttons more difficult to press by accident (e.g. by attaching O-rings around the buttons) and securing the battery more firmly (e.g. by padding the battery compartment).
+- 8a5+) [RECOMMENDATION] The competition should have at least 12 competitors. - 8a7+) [ADDITION] Organizers should strongly consider modifications to make Stackmat timers more robust against common incidents, such as making the buttons more difficult to press by accident (e.g. by attaching O-rings around the buttons) and securing the battery more firmly (e.g. by padding the battery compartment).